traitify/traitify-widgets/README.md

 ## Events
 ```
+// Event handlers must be set before the render command, or they will not be called.
 assessment.on("SlideDeck.Finished", function(){
   console.log("finished");
 })

-assessment.render(); // Must render after adding event callbacks so that the events are passed to the widget set
+// Must render after adding event callbacks so that the events are passed to the widget set
+assessment.render();
 ```

 ## Rendering Just the SlideDeck or Just the Results